newm-next/newm-next/README.md

 Thank you to:

 - Jonas Bucher for starting newm
-- Diego Aguilar for maintaing the AUR package and all the support and help you gave newm
+- Diego Aguilar for maintaing the atha AUR package and all the support and help you gave newm
 - Audrick Yeu for the amazing insight on the project, countless amount of time spent on improving the experience of users, and for the lovely readme video!
-- and all the other contributors to both newm and newm-next!
+- and all the other contributors to both newm, newm-atha and newm-next!